 Do I have to get my textbook through California Coast University?

 You do not need to rent your textbooks through the CCU Rental library.
-However, the library maintains the correct edition for all current courses.
+However, the library maintains the correct edition for the current version of all courses.
+If you use an outside source to receive your textbook, please make sure you are matching the revision and the ISBN #.

 Before I start my examination, what should I look for?

-Once you have your exam and the textbook, make sure that you are using the correct textbook for the course.
-All test questions are based on a specific edition of the textbook.
-For this reason, check the ISBN number on your book and make sure it matches the one on the cover of the exam.
+Once you have your examination and the textbook, make sure that you are using the correct textbook for the course.
+All test questions are based on materials contained in a specific edition of the textbook.
+For this reason, you need to make sure that the ISBN number of your book matches the one on the cover of your course materials.

-What if the revision date on the test and the revision date on the answer sheet do not match?
+What if I am mailing in my answer sheet, and the revision date on the test and the revision date on the answer sheet do not match?

 I used a pen on my answer sheet, and I want to change an answer.
 How should I do that?